Membrane Switches

 - Graphic Keypad

-- Control keypads that use graphics for button functions for navigation on machines or process operations.
-Typical graphics include arrows or symbols indicative of a machine process or operation.
+- Control keypads that use graphical icons to indicate button functions for navigating machines or processes, often including arrows or process symbols.

 - Internally Vented